xcp-ng/xcp-ng-org/docs/install.md

 #### 8. Host password

-This will be the **root** password, both used for SSH to the host or by XAPI clients to connect to it.
+This will be the **root** password, used to connect to the host with SSH and XAPI.

 ![](https://xcp-ng.org/assets/img/screenshots/install11.png)